bitcoinvsalts/node-binance-trader/README.md

   * If a trade fails to execute it will now send a notification with the error message.
   * If there are any issues loading previous trades after the trader restarts it will now send a notification message.
   * Trade notifications now include the quantity, cost, borrowed amount, wallet, trading type (live or virtual), and actual buy and sell prices from the transaction.
+* ***CONFIG:* Additional Logging**
+  * By default the trader will only log 'info', 'warn', and 'error' messages.
+But there is an internal setting to change the logging level to 'debug' if you want more insight into what decisions the trader is making.
+You can even drop the level to 'silly' to see all incoming JSON messages and SQL statements.
+  * If you have the database backup enabled then it will keep the logs in the database, but only the original 'info', 'warn', and 'error' messages will be saved to minimise space.
+If you enable the other levels they will only be held in memory while the trader is running, and can be viewed via the web diagnostics interface.
 * **Comments**
   * I've added extensive comments to the trader.ts code to (hopefully) help you understand how it works.
 But please feel free to find me on Discord if you have any questions.